bwinkel/pycraf/README.rst

     import pycraf

     pycraf.test()
-    # this will skip over some tests that need to download
-    # data from the internet; to include them:
-    pycraf.test(remote_data='any')

 By default, the `test` function will skip over tests that require data from the internet.
 One can include them by::